 Where To Invest $100

-If you are considerably older than 18, the best time to start investing was when you were 18, the second best time is now.
-It’s almost never too late but every day, month, year you wait to start investing, is wealth you are foregoing.
+If you are considerably older than 18, the best time to start investing was when you were 18; the second best time is now.
+It’s almost never too late but every day, month, or year you wait to start investing, is wealth you are foregoing.

 If you are flailing around in the investing wilderness there is a great way to start; Betterment is a robo-advisors.
 Robo-advisors use computer-generated algorithms and software to make investment decisions.
 It takes humans out of the equation.

 This is why robo-advisors have fees much lower than those of actively managed funds.

 There is no minimum to open a Betterment account.
 Part of the Betterment philosophy is to make investing available to everyone.

 The fee to invest with Betterment is very low.
 For accounts worth $0-$10,000, the fee is 0.25% if you auto-deposit at least $100 a month.
 When you open any investment account, auto-deposit is strongly recommended.